 How Can Hepatitis C Infection Be Prevented?

 Unfortunately, there is currently no vaccine.
-Prevention of blood exposure is the main strategy.
+Prevention of blood exposure is the primary strategy.
 Do not share used needles or syringes.
-Do not share personal hygiene items that may have come into contact with a person’s infected blood such as razors, toothbrushes, nail clippers, or glucose monitors.
+Do not share personal hygiene items that may have come into contact with a person’s infected blood, such as razors, toothbrushes, nail clippers, or glucose monitors.
 Do not get tattoos or piercings from an unlicensed facility.

 Is There a Cure for Hepatitis C?

-Yes!
-The medications used to treat hepatitis C are extremely effective, up to 100 % cure rate with little to no side effects.
+Yes, the medications used to treat hepatitis C are highly effective, with up to a 100 % cure rate with little to no side effects.
+Treatment is usually prescribed by a gastroenterologist, hepatologist, infectious disease doctor, or another healthcare provider trained in hepatitis C management.
 A treatment course of 8 to12 weeks is usually sufficient to eradicate the hepatitis C virus.
-For some patients, a longer course of 16 or 24 weeks may be required to achieve cure.
-Treatment is usually prescribed by a gastroenterologist, hepatologist, infectious disease doctor or another healthcare provider trained in hepatitis C management.
+For some patients, a longer course of 16 or 24 weeks may be required to achieve a cure.

-Yes, you can get infected with hepatitis C again if you are exposed to infected blood.
+Yes, an individual can get hepatitis C again if exposed to infected blood.
 Being cured does not mean you cannot get the virus again.
-If you acquired hepatitis C from engaging in high-risk behaviors, it is important to discontinue risky behaviors to avoid reinfection.
+If you acquired hepatitis C from engaging in high-risk behaviors, it is essential to discontinue risky behaviors to avoid reinfection.

-Unfortunately, about 5 % of pregnant women pass on the virus to their baby.
+Unfortunately, about 5 % of pregnant women pass on the virus to their babies.
 Currently, hepatitis C treatment has not been studied in pregnancy, so it is unknown if the drugs are safe.
-Therefore, it is usually best to wait until after the mother delivers before starting hepatitis C treatment.
-The baby will require serial blood tests to check if he or she has become infected.
+Therefore, it is usually best to wait until the mother delivers before starting hepatitis C treatment.
+The baby will require serial blood tests to check if they have become infected.

-If you are planning pregnancy, then it is best to get treated for hepatitis C first before you conceive.
+If you are planning pregnancy, it is best to get treated for hepatitis C before you conceive.

-Yes, you can as long as your nipples are not cracked or bleeding.
+She can breastfeed as long as her nipples are not cracked or bleeding.